In-Die Installation System for clinch nuts, rivet nuts, self-piercing nuts

-Depending on the type of tool and the press, there are different applications for the punching head
+Depending on the type of the press tool, there are different applications for the setting head:

 Contact us